ameyapanse/NLPContextAgent/README.md

 - Summary ?
 Keep the conversation handy.
 Then generate summary
 - Scaling plan.
 Think about this
 - Clean README, pipreq

+## to do items
+- Try refine chain
+-